f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-1-standby#

-If you are logged into the standby system controller then you will not be able to enter config mode.
+If you are logged into the standby system controller, then you will not be able to enter config mode.
 You must be on the primary/active system controller to make configuration changes.

 .. code-block:: bash